merneo/arch-linux/modules/32-amd-drivers.md

 ## Step 1: Verify `amdgpu` Driver

 The `amdgpu` open-source driver is typically included and loaded automatically by the Linux kernel for most modern AMD GPUs.
+You can use `lspci` to list PCI devices and check which kernel driver is in use.
+For details, refer to the [ArchWiki on lspci](https://wiki.archlinux.org/title/PCI_passthrough_via_OVMF#Verifying_VT-d_is_enabled) (specifically the `lspci -k` usage for kernel modules).

 You can verify if the driver is loaded: